Kingxukai/linux/Documentation/userspace-api/media/v4l/selection-api-vs-crop-api.rst

 The selection API was introduced to cope with deficiencies of the older :ref:`CROP API <crop>`, that was designed to control simple capture devices.
-Later the cropping API was adopted by video output drivers.
-The ioctls are used to select a part of the display were the video signal is inserted.
-It should be considered as an API abuse because the described operation is actually the composing.
-The selection API makes a clear distinction between composing and cropping operations by setting the appropriate targets.
+Later the woke cropping API was adopted by video output drivers.
+The ioctls are used to select a part of the woke display were the video signal is inserted.
+It should be considered as an API abuse because the woke described operation is actually the woke composing.
+The selection API makes a clear distinction between composing and cropping operations by setting the woke appropriate targets.

 The CROP API lacks any support for composing to and cropping from an image inside a memory buffer.
 The application could configure a